go-telegram/bot/README.md

 [Demo in examples](examples/send_photo/main.go)

-For send image file by file contents, you can use `&models.InputFileUpload{Filename: string, Data: io.Reader}`:
+To send an image file by its contents, you can use `&models.InputFileUpload{Filename: string, Data: io.Reader}`:

 ```go
 fileContent, _ := os.ReadFile("/path/to/image.png")